International-GNSS-Service/SLM/doc/source/commands.rst

    * - :ref:`command_generate_sinex`
      - Generate a SINEX file from the published database state.
    * - :ref:`command_head_from_index`
-     - Import data into the database from the latest sitelog(s) from the file index.
+     - Import data into the database from the latest site log(s) from the file index.
    * - :ref:`command_import_archive`
      - Add site log files to the file index.
    * - :ref:`command_import_equipment`